oats-center/pea-pod/Step-4 Grafana/Step-4 Instructions.md

 3. Scroll through the available options and choose PostgresSQL

 4. After selecting this, PostgresSQL should appear in the data sources list.
 Select the PostgresSQL source and it will prompt the screen below.
-Enter in the settings as shown, if you have followed all of the instrucitons thus far, then the Database will be `chirpstack_as_events` the User will be `chirpstack_as_events` and the Password will be `dbpassword` as configured [here](https://github.com/adamschreck/pea-pod/blob/main/Step-2%20Chirpstack/Step-2%20Instructions.md#activate-the-integration)
+Enter in the settings as shown, if you have followed all of the instructions thus far, then the Database will be `chirpstack_as_events` the User will be `chirpstack_as_events` and the Password will be `dbpassword` as configured [here](https://github.com/adamschreck/pea-pod/blob/main/Step-2%20Chirpstack/Step-2%20Instructions.md#activate-the-integration)

 ![Screen Shot 2023-03-06 at 2 24 05 PM](https://user-images.githubusercontent.com/126691160/223213109-01dd97af-fbf7-476e-9141-0196b929a9b5.png)